nvdaaddons/DevGuide/readme.md

 * Instead of `globalPluginHandler`, you need to import `appModuleHandler`.
 The class to implement is `AppModule(appModuleHandler.AppModule)`.
 * App modules are stored in appModules folder in your add-on directory structure and is named the same as the executable name of the program.
-* You can ask NVDA to enter sleep mode in a program where NvDA will not speak or braille anything while using the program, and any keyboard commands you press will be handled by the program directly.
+* You can ask NVDA to enter sleep mode in a program where NVDA will not speak or braille anything while using the program, and any keyboard commands you press will be handled by the program directly.
 This is done by setting `sleepMode` attribute in the AppModule class to True.
 * The `event_NVDAObject_init` routine is only available in app modules.

 ### App module development process and strategies ###